nicovon24/nicovon24/README.md

   <div>
     <h3>💫About me:</h3>
     <hr></hr>
-    <p>I am a full-stack developer with a keen interest on back-end development.
-My passion lies in solving complex problems through logic and critical thinking.
+    <p>I am a front-end developer with extensive knowledges in backend development.
+My passion lies in creating user-friendly applications.
 My ability to work collaboratively in a team environment, while also being self-motivated and proactive, enables me to consistently deliver high-quality code that meets client needs.</p>
     <h3>I like</h3>
     <ul>
       <li>Sports</li>